jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 A Node.js/TypeScript application that scrapes horse racing odds from bookmaker websites using Puppeteer and exposes them via a RESTful API.

-The webscraper can be used independently of the API via the CLI as explained in the usage guide.
+The web scraper can be used independently of the API via the CLI as explained in the usage guide.

 ## Quick Start: How to Run Guide